determined-ai/determined/model_hub/examples/huggingface/token-classification/README.md

 This example mirrors the [token-classification example](https://github.com/huggingface/transformers/tree/master/examples/token-classification) from the original huggingface transformers repo for named-entity recognition.

 ## Files
-* **ner_trial.py**: The [PytorchTrial definition](https://docs.determined.ai/latest/reference/api/pytorch.html#pytorch-trial) for this example.
-A few class methods are overwritten and specialized for named-entity recognition but otherwise the behavior is the same as the [parent BaseTransformerTrial class](../model_hub/transformers/_trial.py).
+* **ner_trial.py**: The [PyTorchTrial definition](https://docs.determined.ai/latest/reference/api/pytorch.html#pytorch-trial) for this example.
+A few class methods are overwritten and specialized for named-entity recognition but otherwise the behavior is the same as the [BaseTransformerTrial class](../model_hub/transformers/_trial.py).
 * **ner_utils.py**: Utility functions for NER largely extracted from [run_ner.py](https://github.com/huggingface/transformers/tree/master/examples/token-classification/run_ner.py) to separate example code from Determined code.

+### Configuration Files
 * **ner_config.yaml**: Experiment configuration file for finetuning on the CoNLL-2003 dataset with BERT.
 These values match the [default values](https://github.com/huggingface/transformers/blob/master/src/transformers/training_args.py) used for transformer's Trainer.

 ## To Run